a-mahdipour/DS-ML-AI-intro/README.md

 - Data.gov (261,073 sets of the US open government data)

-One important step towards applying #machinelearning (#ml) system is transfering data.
+One important step towards applying machinelearning (#ml) system is transfering data.
 This is usually done through automated ML pipelines.
-Such pipelines suggest efficient techniques to automatically transform (or diverse transform) datasets. #sklearn and #sklearn #pandas are some well-known libraries for implementation and/or performing ML pilelines.
+Such pipelines suggest efficient techniques to automatically transform (or diverse transform) datasets. sklearn and sklearn pandas are some well-known libraries for implementation and/or performing ML pilelines.

 ----
 ## 14. ML system's performance
 To examine machine learning model’s performance, we may validate the model based on its prediction as well as generalization on an independent test data.
-More precisely, the goal in ML model is to minimize the #error of #testdata.
+More precisely, the goal in ML model is to minimize the error of test data.
 Error on the test data which is the sum of norm on actual output and predicted output.

 Error = reducible error (i.e. bias^2+variance) + irreducible error (from unknown variables affecting the output variables)

-Irreducible generalization error in #machinelearning comprises of two important factors:
+Irreducible generalization error in ML comprises of two important factors:
 1) bias - is because of wrong assumptions (e.g. linear while is quadratic) and due to far differences between predicted and actual data.
-High bias is most likely associated with #underfitting the  training data.
+High bias is most likely associated with underfitting the  training data.
 2) variance - is, however, correlated to high sensitivity of the ML model to small changes in the  training data.
 More precisely, when the model is well stablished on trained data while but not on test/validation datasets.
 Variance represents the level of dispersion on predicted from actual values in a dataset.
 High variance associates with overfitting and modeling random noise in the training data.

 ![alt text](FIGs/fig10.jpg)